 Quality Faux Wood Shutters vs Other Faux Wood Shutters in New Brunswick05/06/2019Holly Perron There are plenty faux wood shutters out there, but what’s the difference between quality faux wood shutters, like our Polywood® shutters, that will look nice for decades and faux wood shutters that look ratty [[over time|as time goes on]39?
 The trick is to look at the faux wood shutter’s craftsmanship and details such as its durability, finish, and energy efficiency potential.
-Quality faux wood doesn’t splinter, crack, chip or warp Any type of faux wood plantation shutters seem attractive when first installed.
+Good faux wood doesn’t splinter, crack, chip or warp Any type of faux wood plantation shutters seem attractive when first installed.
 However, shutters that are made with shoddy materials such as paltry composites, vinyl-wrapped particleboards, or porous louvers can start to bow, snap, splinter, or fade.
-You definitely don’t want low-quality faux wood shutters in your everyday spaces or in spaces that have extreme heat, cold, or dampness.
+This is especially true in your everyday spaces or in spaces that have extreme heat, cold, or dampness.
 Quality faux wood, like Polywood, is created from extruded compounds that don’t warp, fade or break.
 Its rigid design allows shutters to defy bowing, splintering, cracking, and chipping, especially in humid or varying-temperature rooms.
-If you want to see if a faux wood plantation shutter is high quality or not, just check the warranty.
+Inspecting the warranty should be the most accurate way to see the durability of a faux wood shutter.
 Companies that show a lifetime guarantee will back their shutters because they only use the most durable materials.
 Quality faux wood doesn’t stain Dusting will be similar for most faux wood shutters.
 However, detailed cleaning has another set of problems.
-Vinyl and comparable materials will take in some liquid when scrubbed with a damp rag.
+Vinyl and other cheap materials will take in some liquid when scrubbed with a damp rag.
 Other faux wood shutters have finishes that can trap dust and dirt so that they are almost impossible to keep clean.
 Companies that sell quality plantation shutters know that faux wood should be cleaning friendly.
-For example, Polywood has a finish that is simple to wipe down quickly, which makes your shutters appear like they were just hung.
+For example, Polywood has a finish that is simple to wipe down quickly, which makes your shutters appear magazine worthy.
 High-caliber faux wood should be completely water resistant, so if anything gets on the shutter, it should come clean with a wet cloth or spray cleaner.
 High quality faux wood is energy efficient As you lower your high-quality faux wood shutters, you should feel a quantifiable difference in air flow and heat loss.
 The solid louvers and dense composites will help block sunlight that makes the room toasty and air transfer that can cool down the space.
 The top faux wood window treatments, like Polywood shutters, will even go further in ensuring energy efficiency by adding in UV inhibitors and weather stripping.
-Window treatments crafted with a subpar composite will not give you the same energy benefits.
+Window treatments crafted with a subpar material will not give you the same energy benefits.
 Those using shoddy composites or hollow louvers will still promote heat loss.
 As time goes on, inferior shutters can begin to bow and leave gaps between the louvers.
 The key to seeing if you bought a cheaper faux wood is by its R-rating.
 The larger the number, the better the shutter blocks UV rays.
 Contact your New Brunswick shutters rep and get the window treatment for you Picking a quality faux wood shutter can sometimes seem like an elusive mission.
 Luckily, our Sunburst representatives will be happy to show you all our faux wood shutters, so you can select the right plantation shutter for your windows.
 To set up a no-cost in-home consultation, call 732-301-6168 today.